m0ru/bak/02a_state_of_the_art.md

 When there is preprocessing that needs to be done on the data required for the action-object -- e.g. we want to resolve the geo-coordinates to a human-friendly address-string -- action-creators are the usual method to do so (see [@fig:flux_full]).
 These are functions that do preprocessing -- including HTTP-requests for instance -- and then produce the action-objects and dispatch them.

-Though being an architecture, i.e. a software-pattern, per se, usually one will use one of many ready made dispatchers and store-prototypes to inherit from, that will reduce the amount of boilerplate code necessary to bootstrap a Flux-based application.
+Though being an architecture, i.e. a software-pattern, per se, usually one will use one of many ready made dispatchers and store-prototypes to inherit from, that will reduce the amount of boiler-plate code necessary to bootstrap a Flux-based application.

 Stores can have dependencies among each other.
 These are specified with a function along the lines of `B.waitFor(A)`, meaning that the store B only starts processing the action once A has finished doing so.
 Managing these dependencies in a medium-sized to large application can be quite complex, which is where Redux (see below) tries to improve over Flux.